api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 As a toy example, say we have lended our capital to a searcher bot operator to capture OEV on our behalf.
 However, we do not want the bot operator to be able to withdraw our capital.
 We could implement a contract that forwards the `placeBidWithExpiration()`, `placeBid()` and `reportFulfillment()` calls from the bot operator EOA, and the `initiateWithdrawal()`, `withdraw()` and `cancelWithdrawal()` calls from our EOA.
-(As a note, this does not prevent the bot operator from burning through the funds by placing invalid bids, nor does it guarantee that the bot operator will share the revenue, which is why this is called a toy example.)
+(As a note, this does not prevent the bot operator from burning through the funds by placing invalid bids, nor does it guarantee that the bot operator will share the revenue.)

 Below are the important points to consider while implementing a contract that calls `placeBidWithExpiration()` and/or `placeBid()`: